lucastancredi/lucastancredi/README.md

 # Hi, 👋 My name is Lucas Tancredi
 ========================================

-## I'm a Data Engineer
+## I'm a Data Engineer @ Grupo Boticário
 ----------------------------------------

 * 🌍  I'm based in Brasil
-* ✉️  You can contact me at [LinkedIn](https://www.linkedin.com/in/lucastancredi/)
+* ✉️  You can contact me at my [LinkedIn](https://www.linkedin.com/in/lucastancredi/)
-* 🧠  I'm learning Python, SQL, PySpark, Docker and more about cloud.
+* 🧠  I'm learning more Python, SQL, PySpark, Databricks and more about data.
 * 🤝  I'm open to collaborating with anyone.
 * ⚡  Really like to talk about new technologies and random stuff.